5 Reasons to Open a Business in North Dakota

 North Dakota’s beautiful national parks, healthy surroundings, and community-oriented culture aren’t the only things that make living in the Peace Garden State attractive.
 It’s also relatively affordable, coming in below the national average on Sperling’s cost of living index.

 In addition, the state ranks fifth in the nation on its use of renewable energy, internet access, and quality of roads and bridges — all key components of a high quality of life in any state.
-In fact, U.S. News ranked North Dakota fifteenth overall on its list of Best States.

 4. Land of Opportunity